MD-CWI/particle_swarm/README.md

     -angle_range 10 80 -angle_num 5

 By default, the electric and magnetic field are parallel.
-For the magnetic field and angle, the spacing can be specified similarly as for the electric field, with `-B_vary` and `-angle_vary`.
+For the magnetic field and, the spacing can be specified similarly as for the electric field, with `-B_vary`.

 Three different particle movers have been implemented, which can be selected using `-mover {analytic,boris,verlet}`.